feathersjs/docs/rest/readme.md

 }
 ```

 Since the URL is just a string, there will be *no type conversion*.
-This can be done manually in a [before hook](../hooks/readme.md).
+This can be done manually in a [hook](../hooks/readme.md).

 For REST calls, `params.provider` will be set to `rest` (so you know where the service call came from).
 It is also possible to add information directly to the service `params` by registering Express middleware before a service that modifies the `req.feathers` property and to use URL parameters for REST API calls which will also be added to the params object: